aadnerol/FYS-STK3155/Project 1/README.md

 ## Files in Code folder

+functions.py : Implementation of the following functions: ...
-functions.py : Includes functions such as OLS regression... (placeholder!) exercise_2.ipynb: Includes code for producing the plots in exercise 2, week 39
+exercise_2.ipynb: Includes code for producing the plots in exercise 2, week 39